 Many IRS agents apply this doctrine.
 Some do so liberally.
 There are also other agents who take just the opposite tact and, unfortunately, expect every penny to be accounted for.
 Luckily there is an administrative appeals process and a tax court process for these cases.

 As your advocate, it is often up to you to push the IRS auditor to apply this doctrine.
 Persistence and fair dealing can go a long way in encouraging the IRS auditor to do so.
-If you enlist a tax attorney to help with your case, this is one of the skills an experienced tax attorneys brings to the table.
+If you enlist a tax attorney to help with your case, this is one of the skills an experienced tax attorney brings to the table.